castorini/pyserini/docs/experiments-unicoil.md

 ## Document Ranking

-> You can skip the data prep and indexing steps if you use our pre-built indexes.
-Skip directly down to the "Retrieval" section below.
+To reproduce these runs directly from our pre-built indexes, see our [two-click reproduction matrix for MS MARCO V1 doc](https://castorini.github.io/pyserini/2cr/msmarco-v1-doc.html).
+The passage ranking experiments here correspond to row (3b) for pre-encoded queries, and a corresponding condition for on-the-fly query inference.

-### Data Prep
+### Corpus Download

-We're going to use the repository's root directory as the working directory.
+We're going to use the Pyserini repository's root directory as the working directory.
-First, we need to download and extract the MS MARCO passage dataset with uniCOIL processing:
+First, we need to download and unpack the corpus:

 ```bash
 wget https://rgw.cs.uwaterloo.ca/JIMMYLIN-bucket0/data/msmarco-doc-segmented-unicoil.tar -P collections/
 tar xvf collections/msmarco-doc-segmented-unicoil.tar -C collections/
 ```